Kent County Cricket Club: Grounds

 Kent's main ground is the St Lawrence Ground in Canterbury.
 This ground has been used by the club since 1847 and Kent have played over 500 first-class matches at the ground.
 It is famous for having a tree, the St Lawrence Lime, on the playing field.
 The original tree, around which the ground was built, was broken in two by high winds in January 2005 and replaced by a smaller replacement lime tree later in the same year.
 The ground hosts the annual Canterbury Cricket Week, the oldest cricket festival in the world.
 This dates from 1842 and has been held at the ground since the club moved there.

 Kent played their first official match at White Hart Field in Bromley in August 1842 and since then have used 29 different grounds within the historic county.
-Some of these grounds, although still in the historic county of Kent are now also within the Greater London area.
-Two outgrounds remain in regular use, the redeveloped County Cricket Ground, Beckenham and the Nevill Ground in Royal Tunbridge Wells.
-The latter ground hosts the Tunbridge Wells Cricket Week and has seen over 200 Kent home matches played on it.
+One outground remains in regular use, the redeveloped County Cricket Ground, Beckenham.
+The Nevill Ground in Royal Tunbridge Wells was last used by the club in 2019 and hosted Tunbridge Wells Cricket Week which saw over 200 Kent home matches played on it.
 Former venues include Mote Park in Maidstone, which was used until 2005 and has been the venue for over 200 Kent first-class matches, as well as grounds in Gravesend, Tonbridge, Dover and Folkestone, all of which have had more than 100 home matches played on them.

 The county's main offices are based at the St Lawrence Ground.
 Indoor cricket schools are in place at both this ground and at Beckenham which acts as a centre of excellence for player development in the west of the county.